jamiesutanto/jamiesutanto.archive.github.io/content/posts/1-1 Getting Started.md

 # Games
 The Blog is based on the idea of a **rogue-like** so I booted up Slay The Spire and One Step From Eden to see how they record their journey!
-### Slay the Spire
-This actually doesn't show where you are on a Stage, it's just the Path > The Event
+- **Slay the Spire** - This actually doesn't show where you are on a Stage, it's just the Path > The Event
-### One Step From Eden
-This displays your progress on the bottom right corner:
+- **One Step From Eden** - This displays your progress on the bottom right corner:
-1-1 (first choice) 1-2 (second choice) etc until you complete the level.
+	- 1-1 (first choice) 1-2 (second choice) etc until you complete the level.
 Then you move on.
-### Ideas
-The structure of having some [MTO Goal](https://aaron.com/2013/08/13/the-best-goal-achievement-strategy/) may be a good way to define these *Levels* BUT what if we change the goal posts or never get there entirely?
-How does that work in the system?
-Or is it just time itself - A year or some meaningful juncture between Annual Reports?
-If we could have an image of the path (and the one not taken that would be quite cool too!)
-It shows intentionality on where you are going!
-This can be a site-map as well let's see!
+### What I'll do with it

+With the inspiration of games, I can see that it's important to define **what** a level actually is, and what the **end boss** might actually be.
+Having a think of the philosophy, time may be the most meaningful juncture with a Quarter or Year being a good milestone to represent the finitude of life.

+The choices made (and left behind) could be a great way to link the concepts together, especially for a site-map, so let's see where we go!

 ---